 The secret to an absolutely perfect Safari where nobody loses their hair, gets lost or freezes or has chat lag is... to predict that everything is going to go horribly wrong and we all need to be ready for multiple crashes.

-Or was it the fact we were all invited to keep our attachments at a minimum?
+Or was it the fact we were all invited to keep our attachments to a minimum?

 Hmm... it might be that, but we all looked stunning either way, so I'm not sure who paid attention to the 'low lag' dictum.